yenyang/Water_Features_BepInEx/README.md

 Left click to place a water source, Right click to remove one.
 Small radius water sources will have some extra clickable space for removing them.
 Large radius water sources will have a small filled circle for removing them.
-Most water sources are placed with an assigned depth which means that you cannot place the water source on a landmass.
+Most water sources are placed with an assigned depth which means that you should place them at the intended bottom of the water feature.
 For now you cannot remove water sources from utility structures.

 ### Seasonal Streams - Optional